 For some, cutting-edge technology is exciting and for others, it can be intimidating.
 Many small business owners claim that they are not “technology people” and steer clear of utilizing technology in their business.
-Here at 101domain, we enjoy sharing the latest web resources and trends in technology that you can use for practical business application and growth hacking your brand.
+Here at 101domain, we enjoy sharing the latest web resources and trends in technology that you can use for practical business applications, when planning to get a .APP domain, and growth hacking your brand.

 What we’re reading this month: Emma blog.
 Emma is a leader in email marketing.
-What we like best about the Emma blog is that they give tips, strategies and examples of success email campaigns so you can get inspiration from other brands, like in this 12 brilliant emails article.
+What we like best about the Emma blog is that they give tips, strategies, and examples of successful email campaigns so you can get inspiration from other brands, like in this 12 brilliant emails article.
 If you need a place to start reading we suggest the best of the blog 2017.

 Facebook Business – Ads